 a) Index Number:

 It refers to the measures which are used to study the fluctuations in a variable or set of variables with respect to time.
-These are the most commonly used measures in economics and financial research to study factors such as price and quantity of product.
+These are the most commonly used measures in economics and financial research to study factors such as price and quantity of products.
 The index number can be classified as:

 i) Simple Index Number: